learn-co-curriculum/rails-url-helpers-readme/README.md

 ```

 This works and gets the tests passing, however it can be refactored.
 Instead of
-hardcoding the path and using string interpolation, let's using `post_path` and
+hardcoding the path and using string interpolation, let's use `post_path` and
 pass in the post argument.

 ```erb